EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian Weber.
 Has anyone looked into thread-specific globals ([see here](http://en.cppreference.com/w/cpp/language/storage_duration))?
 This *could* open the door for threaded AD without any locking if I am not totally off!

+Sean Talts.
+Different goals and use-cases for performance, regression, and end-to-end numerical accuracy testing.

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,